cran-task-views/Optimization/Optimization.md

     gradient, steepest descent, and Nelder-Mead algorithms.
 It uses a "line search" approach via the function `multimin()`.
 It is based on the GNU Scientific Library (GSL). \[RGA, QN\]
+-   An R port of the Scilab neldermead module is packaged in `r pkg("neldermead")` offering several direct search algorithms based on the simplex approach.
+-   `r pkg("optimsimplex")` provides building blocks for simplex-based optimization algorithms such as the Nelder-Mead, Spendley, Box method, or multi-dimensional search by Torczon, etc.
 -   Several derivative-free optimization algorithms are provided with package `r pkg("minqa")`; e.g., the functions `bobyqa()`, `newuoa()`, and `uobyqa()` allow to minimize a function